giantswarm/auth-bundle/README.md

 # Optional: Default configuration root object
 defaultConfig:

-  # Optional: Determines whether the K8s Authenticator is deployed together with Dex
+  # Optional: Determines whether the K8s Authenticator is deployed together with Dex.
+  # The K8s Authenticator is deprecated and will be removed in the future versions of the platform.
+  # It does not need to be deployed unless there is an existing need for it originating in the past while using legacy versions of the platform.
   deployDexK8SAuthenticator: false

   # Required: In case the defaultConfig is defined, the oidc property is required